Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 this mode allows providing real examples from a game controller on how the medic should behave.
-More specifically, in this mode, the Brain type during training is set to Player and all the actions performed with the controller (in addition to the agent observations) will be recorded and sent to the Python API.
+More specifically, in this mode, the Brain type during training is set to Player and all the actions performed with the controller (in addition to the agent observations) will be recorded.
 The imitation learning algorithm will then use these pairs of observations and actions from the human player to learn a policy.
 [Video Link](https://youtu.be/kpb8ZkMBFYs).

 The toolkit provides a way to learn directly from demonstrations, as well as use them to help speed up reward-based training (RL).
 We include two algorithms called Behavioral Cloning (BC) and Generative Adversarial Imitation Learning (GAIL).
 The [Training with Imitation Learning](Training-Imitation-Learning.md) tutorial covers these features in more depth.